 - Do the contacts currently on the list have the required contact information?
 Once it has been determined that holiday cards will be sent either via email or postal mail, remove any contacts from the list that do not include either a valid email or physical mailing address.

-- Are there contacts on the list who are no longer known by anyone at the firm and who don’t have any recent activities?
+- Are there contacts on the list who are no longer known by anyone at the firm and who don’t have any recent activities, or who are deceased?
 Remove them too.

 - What about contacts connected to attorneys who are no longer with the firm?
 It’s likely that the attorneys took the relationships with them when they left, so those contacts can probably be removed as well.
 (An even better practice is to vet those lists of contacts with attorneys who are still at the firm to reestablish those relationships, but we’ll save that topic for another day!)